Hepatitis B - What you need to know

 The following activities can transmit hepatitis B, in people who have not been vaccinated:

-- During birth, if your mother was living with
+- During birth, if the mother has hepatitis B (vertical transmission)

 What are the symptoms?

-Even if you feel well it is important to get a hepatitis B blood test if you think you have come into contact with hepatitis B.
+Even if you feel well, it is important to get tested if you think you have come into contact with hepatitis B.

 Many people don’t feel sick.
-Those that do may experience:
+Those who do may experience:

 - Tiredness